 Kids do drugs.
 But parents and caregivers often avoid addressing this reality.
 Globally, drug use is concentrated amongst younger people and the World Health Organization has identified them as a priority population.
-Similar to the stereotypical dread some parents feel about “the sex talk,” those who care for teens can be at a loss for words when it comes to drugs—or only know the language of prohibition.
+Similar to the stereotypical dread some parents feel about “the sex talk,” those who care for teens can be at a loss for words when it comes to alcohol, nicotine or other drugs—or only know the language of prohibition.

 And some teens don’t like this, according to a Harm Reduction Journal study published April 5.
 It found that “Zero-tolerance approaches were identified as unhelpful and unresponsive, while approaches that were aligned with harm reduction principles were viewed as relevant and supportive.”
 Eighty-three young people from British Columbia in Canada, including urban, suburban, and rural areas, were interviewed by researchers about how their parents engage with them about drugs.